SainsburyWellcomeCentre/aeon_docs/src/about/publications.md

 If you use Aeon datasets in your research, please cite the [platform paper](#platform-paper), except where a dataset provides its own citation.

 - Sainsbury Wellcome Centre Foraging Behaviour Working Group.
 (2024). _Single Mouse Foraging Assay – 2-Hour Sample_ [Data set].
 Zenodo. https://doi.org/10.5281/zenodo.13881884
-- [Social 0.2/0.3/0.4 Datasets](target-full-datasets): Full multi-animal social experiments.
+- [Social 0.2/0.3/0.4 Datasets](target-full-datasets): Full datasets from social experiments.

 ## Research using Aeon